near/near-sdk-rs/HELP.md

 ## Return `Promise`

-If your method makes a cross-contract call, you may want to return the newly created `Promise`.
+If your method makes a cross-contract call, you probably want to return the newly created `Promise`.
-It allows the caller to wait for the result of the promise instead of the returning the result immediately.
+This allows the caller (such as a near-cli or near-api-js call) to wait for the result of the promise instead of returning immediately.
-Because if the promise fails for some reason, the caller will not know about this or the caller may display the result earlier.
+Additionally, if the promise fails for some reason, returning it will let the caller know about the failure, as well as enabling NEAR Explorer and other tools to mark the whole transaction chain as failing.
+This can prevent false-positives when the first or first few transactions in a chain succeed but a subsequent transaction fails.

 E.g.